ThatTilux/CCT-Harmonics-Optimizer/README.md

 Place the JSON file in the `data` directory.
 Run the program using the command specified above (`./bin/main`).
 You will be prompted to enter the maximum absolute bn value.
 For example, entering `0.1` will optimize the harmonics to achieve bn values within the range of -0.1 to 0.1.
 Caution is advised for values below 0.1 as runtime will explode.

+Detailed logs are saved in the `logs` directory.

 ### Example